ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 In this second region with a SecNumCloud-qualified SAP HANA on Private Cloud service, you can restore backups and snapshots of your SAP application servers, execute a takeover operation on your secondary SAP HANA databases, and eventually restart your SAP systems within a controllable time frame.

 The distinction between single-region and two-region setups lies in the recovery capabilities and accelerated timeframes.
-With the two-region setup, you not only reduce the recovery time but also minimize the service disruption risk due to infrastructure delivery constraints.
+With the two-region setup, you not only reduce the recovery time but also minimise the service disruption risk due to infrastructure delivery constraints.
 This design provides quicker recovery, continuous operation, and enhanced business resilience.

+<a name="sap-support-connection"></a>

 #### SAP Support connection